gvwilson/thirdbit/src/fiction/iffy/index.md

 or of replacing their frayed nets.

 "Girl!"
 Uncle Jack shouted again.
-"Get your affin' tail down here *now* or saints help me you'll be scrapin' barnacles for a *week*!"
+"Get your affin' tail along here *now* or saints help me you'll be scrapin' barnacles for a *week*!"
 His hand made a meaty *thud!* as he slapped the bulkhead for emphasis.

 With one last longing look at the machine shop,